I know I’m biased when I say canoeing is a wonderful activity.

 - www.canoecountry.com and www.bwca.com — two similar private sites with a wealth of info about trips, routes, area lodging, yada yada.

 - A little self-promotion here: I’ve been writing for canoe paddle manufacturer, Bending Branches, since 2016.
 Their blog has a WEALTH of information about canoeing—and they make amazing paddles, too—check them out!
-(Go under Paddle Resources and Latest Articles for articles, and Explore Paddles to see their line-up.)
+(Go under Learn and Blog for articles, and Paddles to see their canoe paddle line-up.)

 Of course there are lots of other places to canoe too.
 Most lakes and many rivers offer great canoeing.